biopragmatics/oquat/docs/invalids/prefix/door.md

-# Patent
+# door: Database for Prokaryotic Operons

+This page summarize the different resources that reference `door` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['DoOR']
+1 variants on the standard prefix were found: ['DoOR'].

-## `fbbt`
+## `fbbt`: Drosophila gross anatomy

-Identifiers for this prefix are given correctly in Drosophila gross anatomy.
+Identifiers for this prefix are given incorrectly correctly in `fbbt`.

 | external_xref      |   usages_count | usages                                                                                                                                                                                                                     |
 |--------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|